-Immunizations: Babies and kids sometimes get a low-grade fever after getting vaccinated.
+Immunizations: Babies and kids sometimes get a mild fever that lasts about a day after getting vaccinated.

-Although teething may cause a slight rise in body temperature, it's probably not the cause if a child's temperature is higher than 100°F (37.8°C).
+A child who is teething might have a slight rise in body temperature, but it's probably not the cause if the temperature is higher than 100°F (37.8°C).

 • is still interested in playing